Track user events

 Experiments let you track how users reacted to the different variations.
 So, you must tell Optimizely Feature Experimentation, which events to track to gauge the relative success of your experiment.
 After Optimizely Feature Experimentation aggregates enough events to produce meaningful metrics, you can judge your flag variations on the Optimizely Experiment Results page.

 You choose how to turn your tracked events into metrics as part of your experimental design process.
 User events that power metrics are referred to as conversion events.
 Conversion events can be big or small.
 You can implement conversion events to capture clicks, page views, form submissions, purchases, scroll depth, and so on.
 In general, you want to track events closely associated with the user experience your experiments are updating.
+See How Optimizely Experimentation counts conversions.

 Note

-You develop the practice of tracking interesting events, even if they are not behind a flag, so you can create future experiments quickly.
+You should develop the practice of tracking interesting events, even if they are not behind a flag, so you can create future experiments quickly.

 Event properties